emccorson/onsenguide/GUIDE.md

 #### Carousels

-##### Saving Pokemon
+##### Saving Pokémon

 What should happen when a user presses the Save button?
 Well, that's where the Saved page we created earlier comes in.

-When a Pokemon is saved, it should be added to the Saved page.
-The Saved page will show the pictures of the saved Pokemon in a grid layout.
+When a Pokémon is saved, it should be added to the Saved page.
+The Saved page will show the pictures of the saved Pokémon in a grid layout.
 When one of the pictures is tapped, the picture will fill the whole screen in a "gallery" style.
-The user can then swipe left or right to go to the previous or next saved Pokemon.
+The user can then swipe left or right to go to the previous or next saved Pokémon.

 Let's define the `savePokemon` function in the `<script>` tag of `pokemon.html`: